Agentic-Insights/codebase-context-spec/examples/context-editor/README.md

 The built files will be available in the `build` directory.

+## Deploying to Cloudflare Pages

+The Codebase Context Editor can be easily deployed to Cloudflare Pages.
+Follow these steps:

+1. Fork the repository or push your changes to your GitHub account.

+2. Log in to your Cloudflare account and go to the Pages section.

+3. Click on "Create a project" and select your repository.

+4. Configure your build settings:
+   - Build command: `npm run build`
+   - Build output directory: `build`
+   - Root directory: `examples/context-editor`

+5. Click on "Save and Deploy".

+Cloudflare Pages will automatically deploy your site and provide you with a URL.
+It will also automatically redeploy when you push changes to your repository.

 ## Usage

 1. Open the application in your web browser.